 It is the policy of Rice University to comply with sponsor requirements for cost sharing commitments, tracking and reporting agreed to by the University as part of accepting sponsored project funds.
 Accordingly, cost sharing commitments to be undertaken by the University are proposed, reviewed and approved during the proposal review and submission process.
 The decision by the University to commit its resources toward cost sharing is based on institutional priorities and a determination that funds are available.
 Cost sharing has programmatic, administrative, and financial consequences for the University and should be considered thoughtfully as these commitments may require significant or long-term obligations.
 Voluntary committed cost sharing from Rice University funds, above the level mandated/required by the sponsor for funding a project, is discouraged and will be approved only in the most exceptional circumstances.

 Proposal procedures, available on the Office of Sponsored Programs and Research Compliance (SPARC) website, require that committed cost sharing (as defined below) be identified by type of expense and approved by those with authority to commit the funds within the University before the proposal is submitted to the sponsor.
-Cost sharing commitment requests made to the Vice Provost for Research for central University funding should clearly state the cost sharing commitments provided by the principal investigator(s), chair(s) and dean(s).
+Cost sharing commitment requests made to the Executive Vice President for Research for central University funding should clearly state the cost sharing commitments provided by the principal investigator(s), chair(s) and dean(s).
 Each unit that contributes to a cost sharing commitment is responsible for ensuring that resources remain available to meet that commitment until the project is completed or the proposal is rejected.
 Requests for cost sharing should be initiated early in the proposal-preparation cycle, as soon as the intention to propose and the need for funds become known.

 Once a sponsor awards a proposal that includes any form of quantifiable cost sharing, such commitments must be satisfied and are subject to audit.
 All cost sharing expenditures must comply with University and sponsor requirements regarding allowability, allocability and reasonableness, be reflected properly in the accounting records and meet the cost sharing expenditure criteria listed below.
 Additionally, committed cost sharing expenditures are tracked and reported in the facilities and administrative (F&A) cost proposal.